+Abdominal pain in stomach cancer is a common symptom, particularly in the latter stages of the disease.
 There are various causes for this and I will explain these to you.
-The important thing to remember is that it is a symptom and one which should be treated appropriately by your doctor with the right level of analgesia that you require.
+The important thing to remember is that it should be treated appropriately by your doctor with the right level of analgesia or pain relief.

 So, what causes symptoms?

 Dyspepsia is a term used by doctors to describe pain or discomfort symptoms attributable to the upper gastrointestinal tract.

 It is often used synonymously with indigestion, but this is not always the case.
 In gastric malignancies for example, dyspepsia can arise from the tumor itself or from excess acidity.

 Other Forms Of Dyspepsia Include: